Yashsethi24/Optimal_Parameters-Type-II-Censoring-KS-Statistic/README.md

 # This repository includes:

 - Theoretical insights into Type-II censoring and the Kolmogorov-Smirnov statistic.
-- Python/Matlab scripts to compute optimal parameters and percentile points.
+- R scripts to compute optimal parameters and percentile points.
 - Results and visualizations obtained during the research.

 # Potential Applications